NigelFinegan5p/project-3/README.md

 **Manual Testing in terminal**

-Before stepping into creating tests for our application, we approached this with three basic steps of every test:
+Before stepping into creating tests for our application, we approached this with a linear & logical steps approach.

 1. Create your inputs
 2. Execute the code,